mitchweaver/dots/README.md

 ![fch](res/new_fetch.png)

-I bounce between Gentoo, Alpine, and OpenBSD.
+I bounce between Fedora, Gentoo, and MacOS.

 ## See also